A Postgraduate Guide To Test Of English As A Foreign Language (TOEFL)

 Where to take the test and how much does it cost?

-TOEFL has over 4500 test centres in 165 countries you can take the test at, and it is offered more than 50 times a year.
-You can do the test how many times you want, however, you can only do a test once every 12 days.
+TOEFL has over 4500 test centres in 165 countries where you can take the test.
+The tests are offered more than 50 times a year.
+You can attempt the test as many times as you prefer, however, you have to wait 12 days between them.

-The fee varies depending on the country, but expect the price to be from $180.
+The fee varies depending on the country you will take the test.
 There are other fees associated with the test, so be sure to pick the best date for yourself and to get to the location with time to spare.

 If you have any disabilities, you should contact ETS or the test centre before booking a test as they will have to make sure they can accommodate your special needs.
 You can find more information on their website.